scrapy/scrapy/docs/topics/spiders.rst

        A string with the separator character for each field in the CSV file Defaults to ``','`` (comma).

+   .. attribute:: quotechar

+       A string with the enclosure character for each field in the CSV file Defaults to ``'"'`` (quotation mark).

    .. attribute:: headers

        A list of the rows contained in the file CSV feed which will be used to